tmick0/gitlab-calendar/README.md

 Note that in the `repoMap`, only the actual project names are used -- not the full namespaces.
 Multiple projects may be mapped to the same calendar.

+The `dropPrivileges` configuration allows root privileges to be dropped after loading TLS keys, loading API credentials, and opening the listen socket.
+If you must run this application as root in order to open these files, or you are listening on a privileged port, then it is highly recommended to enable this feature.

 ## Running

 Invoke as `python3 calendar_manager.py config.json`.
 The process will persist in